dalyIsaac/Whim/docs/docs/concepts.md

 ## Layout Engines

-A "layout engine" or [`ILayoutEngine`](api/Whim.ILayoutEngine.html) in Whim is responsible for arranging windows in a workspace.
+A "layout engine" or <xref:Whim.ILayoutEngine> in Whim is responsible for arranging windows in a workspace.
 Each workspace has a single active layout engine, and can cycle through different layout engines.

 There are two different types of layout engines: proxy layout engines, and leaf layout engines.
 Proxy layout engines wrap other engines, and can be used to modify the behavior of other engines.
 For example, the [`Gaps` plugin](plugins/gaps.md) will add gaps between windows - normally layout engines won't leave gaps between windows.
 Leaf layout engines are the lowest level layout engines, and are responsible for actually arranging windows.